vaadin/base-starter-flow-osgi/README.md

 You may use `"false"` as a value to switch off production mode.

+## Build and run a Vaadin web application OSGi bundle

+At the moment Flow doesn't provide automatic servlet registration so servlet needs to be registered manually in the web application project.
+The example how to do it is provided in the project (see `VaadinServletRegistration`).

+Vaadin dependencies and core OSGi dependencies are required to be able to build Vaadin web application bundle.
+These artifact are listed in the `dependencies` section of the project pom file.
+The project can be built using command `mvn -Pproduction package` which produces a bundle to deploy to OSGi container.

+The generated package (bundle) is not enough to be able to run it on OSGi container.
+There are a number of bundles which needs to be deployed to OSGi container: these bundles provide services which are required to run the web application bundle.
+Such bundles may vary per OSGi container.
+The project contains these dependencies for Felix Jetty in `prepare-osgi-container` profile which copies them into the Felix bundle folder so that they will be deployed automatically when Felix starts.

+This information also can be found [here](https://github.com/vaadin/flow-and-components-documentation/blob/V14.3/documentation/osgi/tutorial-osgi-basic.asciidoc).
+It's written for compatibility mode but the part related to the compatibility mode is obvious there: everything related to dependencies and running the app is the same.
+There is no any need to register static resources in NPM mode since all frontend resources are bundled into one file which is packaged into the web app Jar automatically.
+Webjars section also should be omitted.

+## Limitations

+Here is a list of things which are not currently supported:

+- NPM dev mode: it's only possible to run Vaadin web application in production mode
+- it's not possible to use OSGi declarative services with Vaadin components: you may not inject a service declaratively in Vaadin classes (using annotations) just because UI objects are not managed by OSGi.
+But you still may call OSGi services programmatically of course.
+- as mentioned above: there is no yet automatic servlet registration.
+So the web application bundle should register the servlet itself.
+- there is no documentation and it's not clear how to make Push working: the main question here is enabling websockets on pure OSGi container.
+It works on hybrid OSGi container which allows to deploy WARs (like Karaf) but this is exactly the same as for plain web server.
+It's not clear what needs to be done to enable websockets for a pure OSGi container.

 :warning:
 At the moment, Vaadin 14 supports OSGi only in production mode.